bjstks/testing-overview/README.md

     + testing getters and setters is dumb
 1. integration tests
     + fewer tests that have a longer feedback loop
-    + test the integration with all of teh parts that live outside of your application
+    + test the integration with all of the parts that live outside of your application
     + test all pieces of code where you either serialize/deserialize data
         - calls to REST API
         - reading from and writing to databases